tom20180101/flask-celery-redis-example/README.md

 # flask-celery-redis-example

-a simple example using flask celery and redis
+the example using flask celery redis and mysql

+# how to use

+1. git clone this repo
+2. pip install need packages
+3. run app.py
+     python app.py
+4. run worker
+    celery -A func.tasks worker -l info